straw-hat-team/terraform-github-sht/modules/repository/README.md

 # Repository

-This module allows you to manage GitHub repositories.
+This module allows to manage GitHub repositories.

 ## Example usage